Jeanie Boulet: Storylines

-In Season five, Jeanie starts a romance with a police office named Reggie.
+In Season five, Jeanie starts a romance with a police officer named Reggie.
 Jeanie gets into a bad car accident with Doug Ross while on their way to a bus accident.
 Unfortunately, the accident reveals a setback with Jeanie's HIV status and she has to remain in hospital care until fully recovered.

-Early in season six, Jeanie adopts an HIV positive baby boy called Carlos after his mother dies in the hospital, and marries a police officer named Reggie Moore.
+Early in season six, Jeanie adopts an HIV positive baby boy called Carlos after his mother dies in the hospital, and marries a police officer named Reggie Moore (Cress Williams).
 She tries to stay on at County and parent her child, but eventually decides to leave County in order to spend more time with her family.
-The final episode Jeanie appeared in was the sixth episode of season six, which was entitled "The Peace of Wild Things" in November 1999.
+The final episode Jeanie appeared in was the sixth episode of season six, which was titled "The Peace of Wild Things" in November 1999.
 She left with a standing offer from Kerry Weaver to return to County and her old job.
 However, she never returned to work at County.

 In the Season 14 episode "Status Quo", Jeanie Boulet briefly returned to the ER after 8 years in January 2008 when her son Carlos suffers a head injury during Physical Education class.
 Initially it is believed that he is fine; however, a CT Scan revealed that he had a growth on his brain.
 This is customarily a sign that HIV infection has progressed into an AIDS condition.
 Boulet didn't find any of her old colleagues she knew (like her friend Dr. Kerry Weaver) working there anymore and was only identified by Nurses Haleh Adams and Chuny Marquez.
 After initially having difficulty adjusting to the changes in her former workplace she permitted full treatment and came to support the decisions of the new staff of the ER—including new Attending Dr. Gregory Pratt with whom she initially had difficulty agreeing.
 It was partly because of her return and inspiration that Dr. Pratt was convinced to continue his job at County, as he had earlier given his two weeks notice of resignation when the hospital board dismissed his efforts to take on a leadership role in the ER.